paynow/Paynow-NodeJS-SDK/README.md

-# Typescript SDK for Paynow Zimbabwe's API
+# Typescript SDK for Paynow Zimbabwe's API reimagined

+This fork fixes bug in the main repository including typescript features.
+Comphrehensive tests not only improve reliability but can provide developers with better insight of what is happening under the hood.
+Furthermore this fork aims to be more responsive to issues and engage with the community.
+The package is hosted on npm.org.
+Install and enjoy!!!

 ## Sign in to Paynow and get integration details